 - Liability insurance does not cover damage to your vehicle; you need collision and comprehensive coverage to pay for those damages.

 - Liability also does not cover claims that exceed the limits of your coverage.
-Higher liability limits can help you to avoid paying out-of-pocket when damages exceed minimum limits, and an umbrella policy can offer limits of $1 million or more once your auto insurance limits are reached.
+Higher liability limits can help you avoid paying out-of-pocket when damages exceed minimum limits, and an umbrella policy can offer limits of $1 million or more once your auto insurance limits are reached.

 Liability car insurance coverage limits